charlesreid1/charlesreid1.github.io/pelican/content/2022-zettelkasten-01.md

 As a teenager, we got our hands on a used Palm Pilot, and it quickly became a combination note-taking device and library.
-My notes were stuffed with abridged summaries of historical facts, philosphy books, chemistry facts, and mathematical formulas.
+My notes were stuffed with abridged summaries of historical facts, philosophy books, chemistry facts, and mathematical formulas.
 (It would take about a decade before internet on cellphones was commonplace, and you could easily resolve an argument during a car trip about some historical trivia by looking something up on Wikipedia.
 Come to mention it, Wikipedia was still in its infancy.)